 As quinoa is becoming more and more popular, it is fairly easy to find it in a normal grocery store.
 It’s stocked near the dry rice and couscous.
 Also, check stores that carry grain in bulk.
 I buy quinoa from a bulk bin where I get a much better price than from a box.
 You can also find large bags in most Costco stores.

-Most boxed varieties of quinoa come “pre-rinsed” but I always rinse mine regardless.
+- Soak: Most boxed varieties of quinoa come “pre-rinsed” but I always rinse mine regardless.
 It helps remove any lingering saponins (a coating the grains have in their natural state that can make the finished product a little bitter if not rinsed off) and it helps soften the outer shell and also remove any dust particles.
-But mostly, it just makes me feel like it’s clean 🙂 Because we’re only soaking for about 5 minutes.

-Drain the quinoa to remove water from soaking and place grains in a small pot with a lid.
+- Drain the quinoa to remove water from soaking and place grains in a small pot with a lid.
 Make sure your pot is large enough for the amount to triple in volume.
-Remember the basic ratio for quinoa is 1 part dry quinoa to 2 parts water or broth.
-Honestly, quinoa doesn’t have a whole lot of flavor on it’s own.
-In a lot of recipes I think of it as sort of a healthy “filler”.
-It can take on the flavor of whatever you’re cooking.
-If you want to add more flavor to the quinoa itself, definitely cook it with broth.
-Start with the 2:1 ratio and you can adjust from there.
-If I’m making something with a sauce, or added liquid, I use a bit less water for a drier result.
+Remember the basic ratio for quinoa is 1 part dry quinoa to 2 parts water or broth and it will yield triple the amount.

-Place the lid on the pot and bring water to a simmer.
-Simmer with lid on for about 15 minutes or until all the water is used up.
+- Cook the quinoa by simmering for about 15 15 minutes or until all the water is used up.
 Remove pan from heat.
 I let mine sit on the stovetop (off of the heating element) for 5-10 minutes before taking the lid off.